brittanyjoiner15/eui-event-template/README.md

 ## Running Locally

-- Fork the project
-- Clone the project by running `git clone https://github.com/<your-username>/eui-event-template.git`
+- Clone the project by running `git clone https://github.com/<your-username>/eui-event-template.git` in your terminal, or by using the Github Desktop UI
 - Cd to the repo on your local machine - `cd eui-event-template`
-- Install dependencies by - Run `yarn install`
+- Install dependencies by running `yarn install`
-- Run `yarn start dev` to start the project
+- Run `yarn start` to start the project
 - Go to localhost:3000 in your browser to view it!

 ## Connect Google Sheets with your app